AAP Car Seat Guidelines – 4 tips every parent should know

 1. Children under 2 to be in a rear facing child seat

 Children that are under the age of 2 are the most at risk because they are so small and fragile.
 For this reason, it’s suggested that they ride in a seat that is rear-facing until they are big enough for a different car seat.
 While these should generally be used until a child is around 2 years old, the seat will have a weight restriction.
+However, Extended Rear Facing Car Seats are becoming more popular and are highly recommended here at Kid Sitting Safe.
 You should use a seat until your child is too heavy for the product you have.

 A rear-facing seat is a seat that does not face the windshield of the car.
 Instead it faces the back of the car, and often has an elaborate setup, so it can be secured properly with seatbelts and straps in the back of a car.
 This keeps the car seat from moving around when a car is in motion.